Local Sport Grant Program

 - Insurance (public liability, general liability, etc.)

-- Retrospective funding e.g. projects that have already commenced or been completed prior to the advertised closing date for applications
+- Retrospective funding e.g., projects that have already commenced or been completed prior to application submission

 - Projects not based in NSW

 - Subsidy for school sporting activities and events.
 Funding requests for any of the above costs should not be included in the application.
 Should such costs be included within your application, they will be considered ineligible and be removed from your proposal prior to merit assessment”

 Before you apply, please read these guidelines to make sure you understand all relevant requirements, including whether you are eligible to apply.

 - You can find the relevant information on the Office of Sport’s website:

 - Projects must be submitted through the SmartyGrants website to be considered eligible.

 Step 2: Prepare your application

 - Applying for the Local Sport Grant Program is a simple process using the SmartyGrants website

 - The Office of Sport recommends that applicants familiarise themselves with the online application form ahead of preparing the application and plan ahead of the closing date.
 You can download a copy of the application form prior to commencing your application.